 The state of Texas utilizes a classification system that places penalties for drug crimes into one of four different groups.
 The classification system groups drug crime penalties based upon two primary factors.
 These factors are the potential of a particular drug for abuse and the level of harmfulness associated with a specific drug.

 The penalty groups established by the state are included in the Texas Controlled Substances Act.
-The classification scheme is designed to assist Texas courts determine penalties for offenses involving illegal, controlled substances.
-The penalty groups, and the manner in which the classify some of the most common drugs involved in criminal charges in Texas, are:
+The classification scheme is designed to assist Texas courts to determine penalties for offenses involving illegal, controlled substances.
+The penalty groups, and the manner in which they classify some of the most common drugs involved in criminal charges in Texas are:

 There are a variety of factors that come into play when a court sentences a person in a drug case.
 As mentioned previously, the type and amount of a drug involved in a particular case and your criminal history are key considerations in sentencing decisions.
 Other factors include whether a person was injured or killed in the commission of a drug crime.
 In addition, the use of a weapon in the commission of a drug crime also plays a role in determining the penalty imposed in a case.